alielfatih/RatTeil/privacy/privacy.md

 - This privacy policy is effective as of [05/30/2024].

+RatTeil needs access to your YouTube account to live stream the Holy Quran from your machine.
+By granting access, you allow RatTeil to:

+- Upload videos to your YouTube channel
+- Manage your live streams
+- Access your YouTube account information

+Note that RatTeil only runs on your local machine and does not store or share your YouTube credentials or account information with any third parties.
+We respect your privacy and security.

 *Contact Us*

 - If you have any questions about this privacy policy (although we can't imagine what they would be, since we don't collect any data!), please contact us at alixannu01@gmail.com.